Mohron/Mohron/README.md

 # About Me

-I am a senior full-stack software engineer!
+I am a principal full-stack software engineer!
-I am an Air Force veteran with over 12 years of experience in Information Technology and a Bachelor's in Software Development.
+I am an Air Force veteran with over 14 years of experience in Information Technology and a Bachelor's in Software Development.
 I love games (electronic and physical) and technology.
 I am trying to use my skills make a difference.

 ## I am experienced with: